MislavJaksic/Bioinformatics-Finding-Mutations/Research/bwt_fm_Introduction_to_BWT_and_FM/README.md

 We are done, as there are no more P suffixes.

-This process is called backwards matching.
+This process is called **backwards matching**.
 Apply LF matching to find a range of rows prefixed by P until we either run out of suffixes or the range become empty.
-The number of occurences is equal to the size of range.
+The number of occurrences is equal to the size of range.
 In our case, two.